-A few months ago, I heard a new term called Permacrisis.
-I learnt that the Collins dictionary had defined it as 'An extended period of instability and insecurity'.
-It also chose it as the Word for the Year 2022.
-Interestingly, I also learnt that two other words that were in the running for the top spot were 'quiet quitting', which meant doing the bare minimum duties at work (in rejection of competitive careerism) and 'vibe shift', which meant a significant change in the prevailing culture.
-What I find fascinating is that in the post-Covid world, these words accurately summarize changes that we see happening around us.
+A few months back I heard a new term, Permacrisis.
+I learnt that the Collins dictionary had defined it as "an extended period of instability and insecurity".
+They also chose it as the word for the year 2022.
+Interestingly, I also learnt that two other words that were in the running for the top spot were "quiet quitting" which meant doing the bare minimum duties at work (in rejection of competitive careerism) and "vibe shift" which meant a significant change in the prevailing culture.
+What I find fascinating is that, in the post Covid world, these words accurately summarize changes we see happening all around us.